KittyCAD/modeling-app/README.md

 We run on ubuntu and macos, because safari doesn't work on linux because of the dreaded "no RTCPeerConnection variable" error.
 But linux runs first and then macos for the same reason that we limit the number of parallel tests to 1 because we limit stream connections per user, so tests would start failing we if let them run together.

+If something fails on CI you can download the artifact, unzip it and then open `playwright-report/data/<UUID>.zip` with https://trace.playwright.dev/ to see what happened.

 #### Getting started writing a playwright test in our app

 Besides following the instructions above and using the playwright docs, our app is weird because of the whole stream thing, which means our testing is weird.
 Because we've just figured out this stuff and therefore docs might go stale quick here's a 15min vid/tutorial